 It’s tiny, fast, hungry, and beautiful.
 Yes, it’s a hummingbird!
 These little critters are always fun to watch and feed.
 They also make a really cool humming buzz as they zip past you in the garden or on the patio.
+These birds should be the spokesperson for energy drinks as they seem to have a limitless supply of energy.
+Read more about these fascinating creatures and be sure to comment below.

 First the stats…